 Watch this video to learn more about Hecla’s responsibility to the environment.

 Reducing energy consumption through streamlined processes and adoption of technology is positive for the environment and for our operating efficiency.
 In addition to creating efficiencies to reduce energy intensity consumption and greenhouse gas (GHG) intensity emissions, Hecla utilizes renewable energy sources whenever possible to further reduce our carbon footprint.
 Specifically, hydropower helps us reduce costs, minimizes our fossil fuel use and emissions, and in Juneau, Alaska, it even reduces the electrical bill for all ratepayers.
-In 2019, 81 percent of our electricity was from the grid.
+In 2019, 81 percent of our electricity was from the grid and 55 percent estimated from renewable sources of utility providers.

 The lack of available hydropower and the addition of our Nevada operations increased our energy intensity (kWh per tons of ore milled) 12 percent companywide (from 217 in 2018 to 243 in 2019).
 In early 2020, wet conditions allowed Greens Creek to once again use hydropower.
 Our energy intensity numbers include the total kwh per ton of ore milled, which provides us with more useful information to make key decisions around energy management.